-Within the first semester of entering the MIS program, a student must submit a formal plan of study.
-This plan must include a list of courses to be taken (or already taken) that will fulfill the interdisciplinary distribution requirement.
-The plan should also indicate whether the student will pursue the thesis or non-thesis option and the general nature of the final oral examination.
-The plan of study will be reviewed by the MIS Program Steering Committee.
-For either the thesis or non-thesis option, the plan of study should meet the expectations of an interdisciplinary program of study.
-That is, the plan should explain how the proposed coursework and research are interdisciplinary in nature and why the degree cannot be pursued within an existing master's program.
+- 1. A list of courses to be taken or that have already been taken. - 2.
+Indicate whether the student will be pursuing a thesis or non-thesis option - 3.
+A written statement on the nature of the final oral examination: - Thesis option: a thesis statement and research questions - Non-thesis option: community-based organization placement and proposed work - 4.
+An explanation of the interdisciplinary nature of the research or project and why the degree cannot be pursued within an existing master's program - 5.
+A recommendation of whether the degree should be an M.A. or M.S in interdisciplinary studies and the college/school to which the degree should be aligned.

 When submitting the plan of study, the primary adviser is responsible for ascertaining whether the proposed coursework will be offered during a reasonable period of time.
-Also, the adviser is responsible for assuring that the student has a reasonable opportunity or access to materials needed to conduct thesis research.
+Also, the adviser is responsible for assuring that the student has a reasonable opportunity or access to materials needed to conduct thesis research or the community based professional experience.
 The plan of study will also include a recommendation of whether the degree should be an M.A. or M.S. in interdisciplinary studies and the college/school to which the degree should be aligned.
 Once a plan of study is approved, any significant change to the plan of study (e.g., anything beyond a course substitution, committee member substitution, or minor change in research direction) must be approved by both the MIS Program Advisory Committee and the dean of the Graduate School.
 Also, either the MIS Program Steering Committee or dean of the Graduate School may require a periodic review of the progress of a student.